TayTay73/EES/Warehouse Ops training how-to.md

 >This section is to help with creating a calendar invite.

 - [ ] 1.
 Create a calendar invite to all attendees and their supervisors.
+    >Side note..
+Do not do this for 2 classes at a time unless mentally prepared to have your inbox flooded.
+  - It may be beneficial to turn of responses to the invite.

 - [ ] 2.
 Here are a few things to remember to add to your invite.

-    * Rentals and flights are the responsibility of the attendees.
+  - Rentals and flights are the responsibility of the attendees.
 The cost is the responsibility of the attendees store.
       > Rentals are authorized for reimbursement based on the EES policy.
-    * Location of the training and hotel
+    - Location of the training and hotel
-    * Dates of the training
+    - Dates of the training
-    * Dates for travel
+    - Dates for travel
-    * Check-in, check-out dates
+    - Check-in, check-out dates
-    * Training schedule
+    - Training schedule
-    * Times training starts if not included in the schedule
+    - Times training starts if not included in the schedule
-    * Inform attendees they can request their own hotel room
+    - Inform attendees they can request their own hotel room
       >They need approval from their Branch Manager or higher.

       > Attendees can request to room together if they are doubled up.
 You just need approval form the individual they are requesting to room with.

-3. A template is located [here].
+- [ ] 3.
+A template is located [here].

 - [ ] Finished

+## 8. Prepare Training Schedule

+- [ ] 1.
+Decide on appropriate topics for the time available.
+    >If doing a multi day class you may be able to cover all the topic.

+    >If doing a whole day or half a day then time will not permit all topics.

+- [ ] 2.
+Go [here] for all topics and create a schedule based on needed topics.

+- [ ] 3.
+Schedule Completed

+## 9. Attendee Changes

+### 1. Dropouts

+> Attendees may dropout for any reason.

+- [ ] 1.
+Add attendee to the reserve list.
+- [ ] 2.
+Remove them from the attendee list.
+- [ ] 3.
+Go down the reserve list and email possible replacements to see if they can attend.
+- [ ] 4.
+Add replacement to the attendee list
+- [ ] 5.
+Contact Hotel and have the dropout changed for the replacement.
+- [ ] 6.
+Add new attendee to the calendar invite.
+- [ ] 7.
+Clear 1-6

+### 2. Additions

+>Special people added by other special people.

+- [ ] 1.
+Add replacement to the attendee list
+- [ ] 2.
+Contact Hotel and have the dropout changed for the replacement.
+- [ ] 3.
+Add new attendee to the calendar invite.

+### 3. Room Changes

+- [ ] 1.
+Email Hotel including the changes needed.
+- [ ] 2.
+When Changes are confirmed make the changes on the attendee list.
+- [ ] 3.
+Note changes/reason in notes section on the attendee list.

-## 8. Reminders
+## 10. Reminders

 >Email out reminders as necessary.

-- [ ] * Send out periotic emails reminding attendees of the class.
+- [ ] Send out periotic emails reminding attendees of the class.
-- [ ] * Remove any dropouts and place them in the reserve list
+- [ ] Remove any Dropouts and place them in the reserve list.
-- [ ] * Replace those dropouts from the reserve list if any.
+- [ ] Replace those dropouts from the reserve list if any.
-- [ ] * Check-in with store that will be hosting the class
+- [ ] Check-in with store that will be hosting the class

-## 9. Order Food
+## 11. Order Food

 >This is a guide to order food
 >About 2 weeks out.
 These are just examples.
 Feel free to be free..